felix/myob-test/README.md

 	Listen at PORT.
 Default is 8080.
 ```

-These can also be specified via environment variables as HOST and PORT respectively.
+These can also be specified via environment variables as HOST and PORT
+respectively.
 This enables easily customisable deployment via Docker etc.

-## Possible improvements or issues
+## Assumptions, possible improvements or issues

 - Building and deployment via Gitlab is based on experience but is untested.
 - Building and deployment via drone.io is based on experience but is untested.
 - Building and deployment via TravisCI is based on experience but is untested.
-- Tests only cover the handlers and not the main process and thread creation/teardown.
+- Tests only cover the handlers and not the main process and thread
+  creation/teardown.
-- While logging is to STDOUT/STDERR for use by Docker, it could be structured for better consumption.
+- While logging is to STDOUT/STDERR for use by Docker, it could be structured
-- Add support for deployment as an AWS lambda function.
+  for better consumption.
+- Makefule assumes GNU make